Sponsored by The Home Depot

 It’s been a wet and stormy spring in the Midwest.
 We’ve already had two storms that knocked out the power at our house.
 When the first storm hit, I was woefully unprepared.
 I spent the first 10 minutes fumbling around in the dark searching for flashlights.
 I finally found a couple in the garage, but not before I stubbed my toe on a scrap piece of cedar, which deposited a large and painful sliver in my foot.
 I spent the next 10 minutes hopping around in the dark searching for batteries to replace the dead ones in the flashlight.

 After the flashlights were working, I examined my throbbing toe.
 It was a nasty wound that required scissors, gauze, tape and tweezers, all of which had to be tracked down at different locations throughout the house.
 Never again!
 I vowed that I’d be ready for the next storm.
-So the very next day, I made a trip to The Home Depot.
+So the very next day, I made a trip to The Home Depot to create a Home Depot first aid kid.

 My first purchase was a 3M First Aid Kit for $20.
 I already owned most of the 118 items that came in the kit, but now the next time I’m clumsy, everything I need to patch me up will all be in the same location.